At Studio DuBois, our work begins with our clients.

 Spaces that might be serene yet surprising and delightful.

-Spaces that will feel as right in year seven as they did on day one.
+Spaces that will feel as right in year ten as they did on day one.

-In the case of the many public spaces we’ve done, the same principles apply.
+In the case of the many public spaces we’ve done, we also ask:

 Who will use them?
 How will they be used?
-What are the intrinsic visual and experiential qualities that they need to be deeply satisfying to work in?
+What are the intrinsic visual and experiential qualities that they need to be deeply satisfying to visit and use and work in?